 - Original machines: push the two-cup button three times and watch for the lights to flash.
 No issues with this type, phew.

-Make sure to place a tall container under the machine head and press the start the cleaning cycle.
-This can last several minutes as the Nespresso machine will run until the water tank is empty.
+Place a tall container under the machine before starting a cleaning cycle.
+This lasts several minutes as the Nespresso machine will run until the water tank is empty.

 How To Clean A Nespresso Machine?